Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 #### Fonts

 * For the hero title within the navigation bar, a dramatic font called Holtwood One SC was chosen.
-I selected it due it's resemblence to certain movie posters titles such as Clockwork Orange & Pulp Fiction.
+I selected it due it's resemblance to certain movie posters titles such as Clockwork Orange & Pulp Fiction.
 * All other text is presented in the Kanit font.
-This font was chosen for it's legibility but also reflects the hip-hop label's no-nonsense attitude.
+This font was chosen for its legibility but also reflects the hip-hop label's no-nonsense attitude.

 #### Icons